wielebenwir/cb-legacy/README.md

 PS: Use the Yeoman generator in the Generator Tool is better and simple!

-1. Copy the `plugin-name` directory into your `wp-content/plugins` directory
+1. Copy the `commons-booking` directory into your `wp-content/plugins` directory
 2. Navigate to the *Plugins* dashboard page
 3. Locate the menu item that reads *TODO*
 4. Click on *Activate*